hallvard/highlightjs-lineify/README.md

 }
 ```

-Here we iterator over all line span elements and insert a new span element with the line number, as a new first element in the line.
+Here we iterate over all line span elements and insert a new span element with the line number, as a new first element in the line.

-Certain use cases, such as adding line numbers or marking specific lines with a CSS class, are expected to be common, and are therey supported more directly by using attributes on the parent `code`(or other) element.
+Certain use cases, such as adding line numbers or marking specific lines with a CSS class, are expected to be common, and are therey supported more directly by using attributes on the parent `code` (or other) element.
+For these use cases, you can omit the callback and config arguments to the LineifyPlugin constructor.

 ### Adding line numbers